-User's comments are always welcome as they assist us in improving the usefulness of our products and the understanding of our publications.
-They form a very important part of the input used for product enhancement and revision.
+User's comments are always welcome as they assist us in improving the quality of our products and the readability of our publications.
+They create a very important part of input used for product enhancement and revision.

-We may use and distribute any of the information you supply in any way we believe appropriate without incurring any obligation.
-You may, of course, continue to use the information you supply.
+We may use and distribute any of the information you provide in any way appropriate without incurring any obligation.
+You may, of course, continue to use the information you provide.

-If you have suggestions for improving particular sections or if you find any errors, please indicate the manual title and book number.

-Please send your comments to Acrosser Technology Co., Ltd. or your local sales representative.
+If you have any suggestions for improving particular sections or if you find any errors on it, please send your comments to Acrosser Technology Co., Ltd. or your local sales representative and indicate the manual title and book number.